 William added that, given the low ARPU, telcos remain apprehensive about the profitability of M2M services.
 There has yet to be a major pilot project which has demonstrated the business benefits of M2M, and this is creating much skepticism in the industry, he explained.

 The rural market is very price-sensitive and has limited access to resources such as power, he noted, adding that access to low-cost devices is another concern.
 William urged industry players to develop devices suited for Indian conditions, so they should be low-cost while also consuming less power.

 Saini said: "The telecom operators need to take a more daring approach toward M2M, as it holds the potential to increase ARPUs and reduce the subscriber churn."
 He said the government, telcos, as well as solution providers and consultants in the M2M space need to come together to give this market the critical push.

 William agreed: "If operators establish network-sharing partnerships, this would substantially lower the cost associated with providing M2M services in rural India."

 Indian government must play catalyst

-The government, on its part, needs to identify opportunities and come up with policy initiatives which would encourage M2M deployments in specific areas, Saini said.
+The government, on its part, needs to identify opportunities and come up with policy initiatives that would encourage M2M deployments in specific areas, Saini said.

 Kapoor cited the energy sector as an example where M2M modules are used to capture readings from energy meters.
 The Indian government is mandating the deployment of digitized energy meters to minimize power loss and theft, and this is expected to create high demand for M2M modules in the country.